-We support people living with wildlife outside of National Parks in order to turn this threat into an opportunity:
+We support rural communities living with wildlife outside National Parks in order to turn this threat into an opportunity.

-Lion rangers, rapid response unit, predator-proof kraals and early warning systems. https://www.desertlion.info/hlc/
+We support lion rangers, rapid response units, predator-proof kraals and early warning systems. https://www.desertlion.info/hlc/

 This initiative served as an early warning system where local farmers can monitor the locations of lions in their area and take precautionary actions when lions move towards their livestock.

-These systems have been designed and develop locally in Namibia, in collaboration with the Desert Lion Conservation, to meet the very specific needs of HWC management in Namibia.
+These systems have been designed and developed locally in Namibia in collaboration with the Desert Lion Conservation to meet the very specific needs of HWC management in Namibia.

 Two types of collars have been developed.
 Both collars are Early Warning collars and can be detected by the Early Warning System which will be installed in close a proximity to problem areas of communities / kraals.
 The basic collar is fitted only with GPS and RFID, providing a cost effective collar which can be used on most lions